 Entity Phase

-Activate the effect of the current Entity in the shared Entity slot — unless you are its owner.
-If you own the current Entity, this phase is skipped for you.
+Activate the effect of the current Entity in the shared Entity slot unless you are its owner.
+If you own the current Entity, the effects do not happen to you.

 07